bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 **Vivek:** 00:04:12

 Thank you.
-Just, you know, VP of BD at CoinKite and recovering Greenlight and CLN shoe.
+Just, you know, VP of BD at CoinKite and recovering Greenlight and CLN show.

 **NVK:** 00:04:22